V-Rally 2

-V-Rally 2 (Need for Speed: V-Rally 2 in North America for the PlayStation version and Test Drive V-Rally in North America for the Dreamcast version) is a racing video game developed by Eden Studios and published by Infogrames for PlayStation, Dreamcast and Microsoft Windows.
-It was originally planned for release as a Nintendo 64 title, but was cancelled during the early development phases of the game and was never officially announced.
+V-Rally 2 (titled Need for Speed V-Rally 2 in North America for the PlayStation version and Test Drive V-Rally in North America for the Dreamcast version) is a 1999 racing video game developed by Eden Studios and published by Infogrames for the PlayStation, Dreamcast and Microsoft Windows.
+It is the sequel to V-Rally (1997).
+The game received favorable reviews, and was followed by V-Rally 3 in 2002.

 Gameplay

 The game features rally cars that competed in the 1999 World Rally Championship season.
 There are 26 cars in Championship Edition and 27 in Expert Edition.
 There are over 80 original tracks which represent all of the rallies of the 1999 season, excluding Greece and Safari.
 The game modes include a time trial mode, an arcade mode which follows the traditional style of arcade games, V-Rally Trophy where the player competes against 3 AI opponents to see who can get the least time in all of the rallies.
 The championship mode follows the actual example of rallying with different stages in the rallies featured in the game.
 V-Rally Trophy and Championship Mode feature 3 distinct championships: European, World and Expert.

 Weather conditions like snow, rain, and rallying in daytime, sunset and night are included.

 The racing tracks are essentially stored as curved lines in 3D space.
 Instead of designing and storing the entire track environment as a 3D model, the game engine generates each track segment based on the 3D line and several parameters, such as track theme, weather, incline/decline, degree of curvature etc.

 There is also a track editor where the player can design their own rally tracks.
 There is Multiplayer mode which supports up to 4 Players.
 The PlayStation version of the game features support for DualShock analog controllers and Namco's neGcon and Jogcon racing controllers.